orbs-network/orbs-spec/version-release/README.md

 `-h, --hotfix` To ensure constant availability of a quorum of nodes, the Orbs Management Service deploys updates to VChain core modules ("node" repo) with a gradual rollout window.
 Orbs supports two mode of rollout: Standard for a safer and longer rollout window of 24 hours (by default), and Hotfix rollout window for urgent, expedited, rollouts within 1 hour (by default). for more information see https://github.com/orbs-network/orbs-spec
 Using --hotfix indicates to the Orbs node Management Service that this upgrade should be deployed in the Hotfix rollout window.

-`-c, --canary` This option indicates deployment only to \"Canary\" VChains.
+`-c, --canary` This option indicates deployment only to "Canary" VChains.
 For more information on Canary VChains see https://github.com/orbs-network/orbs-spec.
 This option is applicable only to Virtual Chain modules.

           Usage: ./$me [OPTIONS]

-          -s, --standard   rolling deployment (24 hour deployment window) -h, --hotfix     deploy as hotfix (1 hour rolling deployment window) -i, --immediate  deploy immediately (no rolling deployment) -c, --canary     deploy only to canary vchains, relevant only for \"node\" repository images -t, --tag        the source tag to deploy from (default: \"experimental\") --target-tag     the target tag to deploy to (default: [source tag]) -r, --repo       the source repository to deploy from (default: \"node\") --target-repo    the target repository to deploy to (default: [source repository]) -o, --org        the source organization to deploy from (default: orbsnetworkstaging) --target-org     the target organization to deplot to (default: orbsnetwork)
+          -s, --standard   rolling deployment (24 hour deployment window) -h, --hotfix     deploy as hotfix (1 hour rolling deployment window) -i, --immediate  deploy immediately (no rolling deployment) -c, --canary     deploy only to canary vchains, relevant only for "node" repository images -t, --tag        the source tag to deploy from (default: "experimental") --target-tag     the target tag to deploy to (default: [source tag]) -r, --repo       the source repository to deploy from (default: "node") --target-repo    the target repository to deploy to (default: [source repository]) -o, --org        the source organization to deploy from (default: orbsnetworkstaging) --target-org     the target organization to deplot to (default: orbsnetwork)